 - Alcohol is converted in the liver and begins acting as a diuretic.

 When you drink alcohol, you pee more than just the drink.
-When you pee, your body gets rid of water and electrolytes.
-When what you pee is more than what you drink, dehydration sets in.
+Your body gets rid of water and electrolytes.
+When you pee more than what you drink, dehydration sets in.

-Drinking large amounts of alcohol also messes with your kidney’s ability to regulate to reabsorb and retain water.
+Drinking large amounts of alcohol also affects your kidney’s ability to regulate, reabsorb and retain water.
 When this happens, your body can’t retain water as effectively, compounding the effects of dehydration.

 Get On The Path For Alcohol Recovery at Agape Treatment Center

-If you or a loved one is struggling with alcohol abuse, Agape Treatment Center can help you back on track.
-Our rehabilitation center in Fort Lauderdale for substance abuse embraces a universal, unconditional love that transcends, that serves regardless of circumstances.
-We provide individuals all over the country with the opportunity to achieve the gift of lasting sobriety.
+If you or a loved one is struggling with alcohol abuse, Agape Treatment Center can help you get back on track.
+Our rehabilitation center in Fort Lauderdale for substance abuse embraces a universal, unconditional love that transcends that serves regardless of circumstances.
+We provide individuals all over the country with the opportunity to achieve lasting sobriety.

-Our evidence-driven therapy and counseling methods are based on a belief that every individual is worth living a joyous and rewarding life free from the bondage of addiction.
+At Agape, we believe that every individual is worth living a joyous and rewarding life free from addiction.
 Our addiction specialists will get to the underlying root causes of substance abuse entirely through comprehensive treatment plans that, among other treatments (participation in partial hospitalization, intensive outpatient care, outpatient treatment, etc. ), will include multiple levels of care.